dwardTheNerd/smu-is429-big-data/README.md

     "76561197988460793","17520","Synergy","14.5","http://steamcommunity.com/profiles/76561197988460793/stats/Synergy"
     "76561197988460793","20","Team Fortress Classic","0","http://steamcommunity.com/profiles/76561197988460793/stats/20"

+## The process
+Here is a summary of the entire process of the work I did:
+1. Scrape data on Steam
+2. Set up S3 in preparation to run MapReduce on AWS EMR
+3. Setup and launch AWS EMR cluster
+4. Add a Hive step
+5. Wait for results
+6. Fetch results
+7. Visualize

+## Results
+The summary of my analysis done using Hadoop and Hive can be found [here](http://ec2-54-254-255-84.ap-southeast-1.compute.amazonaws.com/steam/)

 ## Tutorial
 This tutorial shall walk you through the steps I had taken to complete this assignment.
 As I used Amazon Web Services exclusively for this assignment, please ensure that you have an account and is able to access Amazon Web Services before proceeding with the tutorial.
 Please download the entire repository as well and extract them to your work space.